-(Name of Agency).
-(Name of individual filling out this form) Will your agency be using a 15 Passenger Van?
-Please circle the appropriate answer.
-YES or NO. f you circled NO then you do not need to fill out any information below.
-If you circled YES you must fill out the remaining items listed b elow. f the agency decides to use a third party driver then the agency Director and the third party driver must sign below acknowledging that the ey are releasing Special Olympics Incorporated, Special Olympics North America and Special Olympics Georgia from any and all liability and th ıat hey will not be covered under any Special Olympics insurance while loading, driving, parking and operating the 15 passenger van.
-This for m nust be signed and returned to SOGA by the problem sheet deadline for each event.
-If you do not sign this release form prior to attend ing his event and you drive a 15 passenger van to this event SOGA reserves the right to deny your agency the opportunity to attend or participate in this event. , the Director, (Name of Director) understand the above policy and agree to its content on the following date
+(\rightarrow lame of Agency).
+(N lame of individual filling out this form) Will your agency be using a 15 Passenger Van?
+Please circle e the appropriate answer.
+YES or NO. If the agency decides to use a third party driver then the a are releasing Special Olympics Incorporated, Special Olympics will not be covered under any Special Olympics insur must be signed and returned to SOGA by the problem sh primation below.
+If you circled YES you must fill out the remaining items listed below.
+Igency Director and the third party driver must sign below acknowledging that they pics North America and Special Olympics Georgia from any and all liability and that ance while loading, driving, parking and operating the 15 passenger van.
+This form leet deadline for each event.
+If you do not sign this release form prior to attending t SOGA reserves the right to deny your agency the opportunity to attend or participate in this event.
+I, the Director, (Name of Director) following date understand the above policy and agree to its content on the I, the Van Driver, (Name of Driver) the above policy and agree to its content on the following